Cryptocurrency Regulations around the World

 India

 In India, Bitcoin is not currently outlawed.
-Because of cryptocurrency’s recent evolution, state lawmakers and law enforcement agencies appear to have identified the possibility to implement the new advanced technologies early.
+Because of cryptocurrency’s recent evolution, state lawmakers and law enforcement agencies appear to have identified the possibility of implementing the new advanced technologies early.
 Unfortunately, there have been ups and downs in the connection.
-From the well-known ‘RBI prohibit’ in 2018, to rumours of impending legislation to prohibit bitcoin and other cryptocurrencies in 2021, which has yet to materialise, India has experienced its fair share of ups & downs in terms of the crypto legislative framework.
+From the well-known ‘RBI prohibition’ in 2018 to rumours of impending legislation to prohibit bitcoin and other cryptocurrencies in 2021, which has yet to materialise, India has experienced its fair share of ups & downs in terms of the crypto legislative framework.

 However, there is no denying that the regulatory environment in India surrounding cryptocurrencies is becoming increasingly strict.
 Many cryptocurrency agencies and revolutionary technologies are struggling to function in the absence of concise regulation.
 The Indian government has stated its willingness to look into the use of cryptocurrency technologies to boost the country’s financial services sector.
 This suggests that Bitcoin regulation is on the horizon.